 In reply to this post by Dave @ Building Bull City

 Hey everyone.
 I'm new to the Triangle from Atlanta and just came across this.
-I'm a Traffic Engineer.
-Typically I'd roll my eyes at all the "highways are evil" people but with the opening of I-885 this is actually a GREAT idea and could transform Downtown Durham.
+I'm a Transportation Engineer. with the opening of I-885 this is actually a GREAT idea and could transform Downtown Durham.
 This should really be explored.

 Mind if I draw it out conceptually in MicroStation?
 I have a couple of ideas start / end limits wise etc.